-Current Long-Term Incentive P an: Executive Long-Term Two Components Incentive and Retention 1.
-Retention Units: Time-based Restricted Stock Units subject to a five-year vesting schedule, with the number of Equity Awards Restricted Stock Units granted based on an Individual Performance measure.
-2. Performance Units: Performance-based Restricted Stock Units dependent upon two-year relative performance based upon a composite score of performance metrics in 2018, 2017 and 2016, and Individual Performance.
+Current Long-Term Incentive Current Long-Term Incentive Plan: Executive Long-Term Two Components Incentive and Retention 1.
+Performance Units: Performance-based Restricted Stock Units dependent upon two-year relative performance Equity Awards based upon a composite score of performance metrics in 2019, 2018 and 2017, and Individual Performance.
 The composite score includes the following performance metrics: ROAA, ROATE, Net Interest Margin, NPAs to Total Assets and Efficiency Ratio.
 Units are released one year following completion of the two-year performance period.
-Prior Years' Long-Term Incention ve Plans Included in Equity Compensation Tables: Long-Term Incentive Awards - NEOs Stock grant for NEOs covering a period of January 2012 to Retirement Date.
-EPS goals were established at the beginning of each year and stock or units are credited over the six-year period based on performance against the EPS goals.
+Retention Units: Time-based Restricted Stock Units subject to a five-year vesting schedule, with the number of Restricted Stock Units granted based on an Individual Performance measure.
+Prior Years' Long-Term Ince ntive Plans Included in Equity Compensation Tables: Long-Term Incentive Stock grant for NEOs covering a period of January 2012 to Retirement Date.
+EPS goals were established at the Awards NEOs beginning of each year and stock or units are credited over the six-year period based on performance against the EPS goals.
 Awards have not been granted since 2013.
-Stock Options Nonqualified Stock Options with a five-year vesting schedule (40% year one followed by 20% increments) with an automatic reload.
-Options have not been granted since 2011, except for reloads on prior grants.